 I love making Oyaki (おやき) – Japanese Stuffed Dumplings – this time of year.
-They are such a delicious comfort food on cold days, so I just had to introduce them to you today.
+They are such delicious comfort food on cold days, so I just had to introduce them to you today.

 What is Oyaki?

 Oyaki (おやき) are stuffed dumplings that originated in Nagano Prefecture.
-The chewy oyaki dough is made from wheat flour or the mixture of wheat flour and buckwheat flour and stuffed with a variety of yummy fillings.
+The chewy oyaki dough is made from wheat flour or a mixture of wheat flour and buckwheat flour and stuffed with a variety of yummy fillings.
 The fillings are generally made from vegetarian ingredients such as fresh seasonal vegetables, mushrooms, beans, or pickles.

 These rustic, homemade oyaki dumplings have played an important role in Nagano’s regional cuisine for generations.
 Located in central Japan, Nagano has steep mountains and a cold climate, so rice cultivation was very difficult.
 Instead, soba (buckwheat) became the main crop, with Nagano yielding the 2nd highest production by volume in Japan, only behind Hokkaido.

 Oyaki may not be fancy food, but these humble treats from Nagano are a symbol of necessity, comfort, and sustainability.